cs-308-2023/Group-11/README.md

 # Group-11

-This is a readME file that includes information about the reqq
+This is a readME file that includes information about the repository